aiyuni/Connect-Four-AI/README.md

 current depth of the evaluation.
 Nevertheless, if more than one move has the same evaluation score, the AI will randomly pick one of those moves to ensure a different game each time.

-By default, the AI looks up to 6 moves ahead, which is strong enough to beat most players.
+By default, the AI looks up to 6 moves ahead, which is strong enough to present a challenge to most players.
 This depth can be increased to make the AI extremely hard to beat.

 ## How to play

+Direct application download coming soon.

 Either clone or download the repo.
 Then, navigate to the *ConnectFourAI* folder.

 Using command prompt, type `javac Main.java` to compile the program, and then type `java ConnectFourAI.Main` to run the program.